BleedingEffigy/salon-template/content/pages/index.md

 sections:
   - type: hero_section
     title: Dallas Hair Salon
-    content: >+
+    content: >
-      Bathhouse is a home for people who strive to look, feel and perform their very best.
+      A home for people who strive to look, feel and perform their very best.
 A bustling oasis to be fundamentally human.
     actions:
       - label: Book Now
         url: /features